Construct IN

 The construction manager is responsible for planning, coordinating, and supervising all stages of a construction project.

-From the beginning to the final delivery, they act as a bridge between engineers, architects, and workers, ensuring that everyone works together.
+From start to final delivery, they act as a link between engineers, architects, and workers, ensuring that everyone works together.

 How to become a construction manager?